Customer Service

 -

-If you believe Parks Tacoma is at fault for an incident or accident resulting in loss, injury, or damages you can file a claim by submitting a completed claim form, along with any supporting documentation and/or pictures, to Risk&[email protected] or mail to:
+If you believe Parks Tacoma is at fault for an incident or accident resulting in loss, injury, or damages you can file a claim by submitting a completed claim form, along with any supporting documentation and/or pictures, to [email protected] or mail to:

 Parks Tacoma – Claims for Damages